-Read on to learn more about the law and how it works.
+Read on to learn more about "Three Strikes" laws and how they work.

 Defining Serious Violent Felonies